Mark Schroeder

 Teaching

-All of my courses and resources for my students are available at my teaching website, ivorytower.academy, behind passwords.
+From 2020-2025 I kept all of my courses and resources for my students at my teaching website, ivorytower.academy, behind passwords.
 If you are interested in seeing any of my courses, feel free to e-mail me for the password.
 In addition to teaching graduate seminars and undergraduate courses at USC, I have also developed a series of courses for graduate students about teaching philosophy, which I love to talk about if you are interested.
+Starting in fall 2025 after USC migrated to Brightspace, I have tried to use Brightspace instead, to avoid contributing to the problem of platform proliferation for my students.

-Beginning in spring 2024, my latest teaching project is to develop a new course on the philosophy of interpersonal conflict, Phil 270: Conceptual Foundations of Conflict.
-This is part of my larger project to contribute to the emergence of a developing field of the philosophy of conflict, which I believe deserves a central place in the field as a whole.
+Beginning in spring 2024, my latest teaching project has been to develop a new course on the philosophy of interpersonal conflict, Phil 270: Conceptual Foundations of Conflict.
+This is part of my larger project to contribute to the development of the emerging field of the philosophy of conflict, which I believe deserves a central place in the field as a whole.
+I am teaching the third edition of this class in fall 2026.